pilsprog/skyport-logic/docs/en/GAME.md

               .         \_____/        .
              .                          .

-Positions are always written in [J, K] notation, i.e. the J-coordinate comes first, the K-coordinate second.
+Positions are always written in J,K notation, i.e. the J-coordinate comes first, the K-coordinate second.
 For instance, you may send the server a message such as "go to 1,0" and then "fire mortar at 2,2".
 The server would then first move you one tile in the J-direction, and then perform your mortar shot,